 See Related: Islands in the US to Visit

 How to Get to Nantucket, Massachusetts

 The easiest way to get to Nantucket, Massachusetts, is to fly into the Nantucket Memorial Airport.
-If preferring a ferry ride, the options are:
+If you prefer a ferry ride, the options are:

-- The Steamship Authority: High-Speed and Traditional Car Ferry depart from Hyannis, MA.
+- The Steamship Authority: High-Speed and Traditional Car Ferry departs from Hyannis, MA.